In Loving Memory of Advertising

-What’s more, this experience for buyers is not limited to social media and search engines.
-Because of the buy button that’s embeddable; content, marketing and buying will be a unified ordeal.
+This experience is not limited to social media and search engines.
+Because the Buy Button is embeddable; content, marketing and buying will become unified.

-The major advantage of this is that the competition for getting attention in channels will decrease.
-Ecommerce has been steadily growing strong and has maybe reached double digits in recent years.
-When people can eventually buy directly from their trusted sources such as blogs, podcasts and news sources, the popularity of ecommerce will reach its peak.
+The major advantage of this is that the competition for getting attention within sales channels will decrease.
+When people can eventually buy directly from their trusted sources such as blogs, podcasts and news sources, the popularity of e-commerce will reach its peak.
 Boom.

-Google ran tests with companies like Wayfair and Sephora, and both had positive results in terms of the revenue increase per impression and the lift in consideration and lift in ad recall.
+Google ran tests with companies like Wayfair and Sephora, with both showing revenue increase per impression and a lift in ad recall.

-When we do get out of our house, we can see technology such as interactive touch-screen kiosks.
-These show the directory, display mall promotions, play movie trailers, advertise local businesses and even have games for kids.
-If this platform develops and the ads incorporate Buy Buttons in their design, consumers could easily buy something while they’re doing another activity at the same time.
-Say for example, a customer orders plenty of stuff on the touchscreen.
-These orders would be sent to the retailers who will do the shopping.
+Say, for example, a customer orders plenty of stuff on the touchscreen.
+These orders would be sent to the retailers who will do the shipping.
 On the other hand, the customer will have ample time to do other activities.
 The customer will just pick up the orders in an express lane or have them delivered to the house or the office.

 Featured image sourced from flickr